The Achilles tendon – the strongest tendon in the body

 Another alternative is so-called postoperative functional follow-up treatment with a special boot.

-The medi ROM Walker from medi gets the patient back on his feet quickly.
-It ensures controlled compression with its two leg shells and the circular Velcro straps.
-Its special rocker sole even promotes a physiologically correct gait.
-The ROM Walker can be adapted individually to the swelling and allows for problem-free wound care and personal hygiene.
+The medi ROM Walker from medi promotes an early functional mobilisation of the patients.
+The leg shells and the circular configuration of the hook and loop straps ensure a controlled compression.
+Its special rocker sole promotes a physiologically correct gait.
+The ROM Walker* can be adapted individually.

 Incidentally, it can also be used to support conservative treatment without an operation.